etoile/Etoile/README.md

-Etoile 0.4.2
+Étoilé 0.4.2
 ============

-Etoile intends to be an innovative GNUstep based user environnement built from the ground up on highly modular and light components with project and document orientation in mind, in order to allow users to create their own workflow by reshaping or recombining provided Services (aka Applications), Components etc.
+Étoilé intends to be an innovative GNUstep based user environnement built from the ground up on highly modular and light components with project and document orientation in mind, in order to allow users to create their own workflow by reshaping or recombining provided Services (aka Applications), Components etc.